olliw42/mLRS-docu/docs/FRSKY_R9.md

 ### ESP32 WiFi Bridge ###

 The mLRS git repository includes an Arduino sketch which allows several supported ESP32 boards to be used as a WiFi Bridge to connect the serial port to any of the many available GCS such as Mission Planner or QGroundControl.
 This approach can also eliminate the need for a separate inverter dongle.
-Two of these boards, the M5Stamp Pico Mate and the M5Stack M5Stamp C3U Mate allow pin layouts which are especially convenient to connect directly to the serial pins on the R9M Tx module.
-The [M5Stack M5Stamp C3U Mate](https://shop.m5stack.com/collections/m5-controllers/products/m5stamp-c3u-mate-with-pin-headers) is the easiest option as it can be flashed via its included USB port rather than requiring a separate programmer.
+Two of these boards, the M5Stamp Pico Mate and the M5Stamp C3U Mate from M5Stack allow pin layouts which are especially convenient to connect directly to the serial pins on the R9M Tx module.
+The [M5Stamp C3U Mate](https://shop.m5stack.com/collections/m5-controllers/products/m5stamp-c3u-mate-with-pin-headers) is the easiest option as it can be flashed via its included USB port rather than requiring a separate programmer.
 The 2.4 GHz WiFi bridge works especially well with 900 MHz systems like the R9 since the separate frequency range minimizes interference.

-To install the the sketch on the M5Stamp C3U, use the Arduino IDE.
-Open the mlrs-wifi-bridge.ino sketch from the mLRS esp/mlrs-wifi-bridge folder, edit the mlrs-wifi-bridge.ino file to uncomment only the MODULE\_M5STAMP\_C3U\_MATE\_FOR\_FRSKY\_R9M define, select the ESP32C3 Dev board in the IDE, connect the M5Stamp C3U module USB connector to your computer while holding down the center button, and upload the sketch via the IDE.
+To install the the sketch on the M5Stamp C3U Mate, use the Arduino IDE.
+Open the mlrs-wifi-bridge.ino sketch from the mLRS esp/mlrs-wifi-bridge folder, edit the mlrs-wifi-bridge.ino file to uncomment only the MODULE\_M5STAMP\_C3U\_MATE\_FOR\_FRSKY\_R9M define, select the ESP32C3 Dev board in the IDE, connect the M5Stamp C3U Mate module USB connector to your computer while holding down the center button, and upload the sketch via the IDE.

-__Be sure to unplug the M5Stamp C3U from the back of the R9M when programming via USB to avoid feeding 5 volt power back to R9M which might cause damage.__
+__Be sure to unplug the M5Stamp C3U Mate from the back of the R9M when programming via USB to avoid feeding 5 volt power back to R9M which might cause damage.__

 <img src="images/M5Stamp_C3U_installed.jpg" width="360px">

 Connecting the M5Stamp C3U to the R9M is easy:  Remove the screw and the plastic cover.
 Cut a 5 pin length of the included pin header female connector and pull out the pin from the last position.
 This position serves as a key to avoid plugging in the board incorrectly.
 Solder the pins in the thru holes as shown below (key position hanging over the left) and reinstall the plastic cover.
 After programming the sketch, install on the back of the R9M as shown above.
-Then, you can connect your GCS computer or mobile device to the mLRS_AP WiFi access point and connect the GCS via UDP on port 14550.
+Then, you can connect your GCS computer or mobile device to the "mLRS_AP UDP" WiFi access point and connect the GCS via UDP on port 14550.

 <img src="images/M5Stamp_C3U_header.jpg" width="360px">